indie/mastodon/ApacheConfigDocs/localhost_setup.md

      sudo apt install libidn11-dev

 Finally are we ready to run `bundle install`.
 Be sure you're at the root of the cloned `mastodon` directory, and on your own branch.
+If you followed ths guide on a true Linux system, you should see SUCCESS:

     bundle update --bundler
     bundle install

 Success!

      Bundle complete!
 117 Gemfile dependencies, 269 gems now installed.
      Use `bundle info [gemname]` to see where a bundled gem is installed.

-Remove default system yarn, if any (it's probably old; you can check the date as follows)

-     ls -al /usr/bin/yarn
-     -rwxr-xr-x 1 root root 20734 Feb 23  2018
-     rm -rf /usr/bin/yarn

-Install yarn via npm, and symbolically link to default

-    npm install -g yarn
-    sudo ln -s /usr/local/bin/yarn /usr/bin/yarn

-Finally, confirm you have a recent version

-To build a local development environment that actually runs Mastodon like it will be on a production server, a user named `mastodon` needs to exist; set that up with your postgres:
+To build a local development environment that actually runs Mastodon like it will be on a production server, a user named `mastodon` needs to exist; let's set that up with your postgres:

+     $ sudo -u postgres psql
+     psql (10.8 (Ubuntu 10.8-0ubuntu0.18.10.1))
+     Type "help" for help.

      postgres=# CREATE USER mastodon CREATEDB;
      CREATE ROLE